abc1199281/SW_InterviewPrep/1_DataStructure/ch2_Array/Array.md

 ## 1. Motivation:
 - One of the basic implementation for all others data structures.
 - The other basic data staructure is linked list.

 ## 2. Pros. & Cons.
 - Pros:
     - O(1), Direct access based on index.
 - Cons:
-    - O(n), when enlarging/delete new space
+    - O(n), when expanding/contraction space
     - Performs the worst when Insertion, Deletion.
 ## 3. When to use:
 - Direct access dominates
     - Binary Search
+    - Dynamic Programming

+## 4. Implementation
+- Just array.

-## 4. Alternative
+## 5. Alternative
 - Nope

 Structure |**Time**| | | | | | | |**Space**